Skip to content

 4. Relay looks up realm.b in its realm table and forwards to Site B's RADIUS

-5. Site B RADIUS validates against its own Keycloak
+5. Site B RADIUS validates against its own IDP

 6. Result flows back through the chain